conjurer-rich/user-needs-mapping/_pages/docs/step-1-define-purpose.md

 ## Key Actions

-- **Clarify Objectives:** Determine what you aim to achieve with the mapping session (e.g., reducing dependencies, improving team alignment, or identifying key user needs).
+- **Clarify objectives:** Determine what you aim to achieve with the mapping session (e.g., reducing dependencies, improving team alignment, or identifying key user needs).
-- **Define the Scope:** Establish the boundaries of the discussion to prevent scope creep.
+- **Define the scope:** Establish the boundaries of the discussion to prevent scope creep.
-- **Align Stakeholders:** Ensure all participants understand and agree on the session’s goals.
+- **Align stakeholders:** Ensure all participants understand and agree on the session’s goals.

 ---